-Out-of-this-world designs have been revealed for Richard Branson’s Virgin Galactic SpaceshipTwo cabin interiors.
+Out-of-this-world designs were revealed last year for Richard Branson’s Virgin Galactic SpaceshipTwo cabin interiors, and now, Virgin Galactic has unveiled its latest spacecraft, the VSS Imagine.

 As reported by Lonely Planet, 2020 was the year that 16 flights were set to take place, each running for 90-minutes and taking passengers/astronauts outside the Earth’s atmosphere.
-In lieu of these flights, Virgin Galactic has released concept designs for the cabin interiors of its first SpaceshipTwo vehicle, the VSS Unity.
+In lieu of these flights, Virgin Galactic released its concept designs for the cabin interiors of its first SpaceShipTwo vehicle, the VSS Unity, last year.

 The spacecraft is designed to accommodate six passengers and a two-member crew.
 Particular attention has been awarded to the design of the seats, which are adjustable to each passenger’s weight and height.